JDRF and Israel Science Foundation Partner to Drive Innovative T1D Research and Care

 NEW YORK, [December 4, 2019] – JDRF, the leading global organization funding type 1 diabetes (T1D) research, and the Israel Science Foundation (ISF), the leading funding organization that provides governmental and public support for basic research in Israel, announces the launch of a new initiative to invest in local research driving cures for T1D in Israel.
 The JDRF-ISF partnership will fund up to $6 million in T1D research in Israel over the next five years.

-JDRF and ISF are seeking applications from Israeli researchers that propose collaborative, goal-oriented research projects in promising T1D research areas, including beta cell replacement and immunotherapies.
+JDRF and ISF are seeking applications from Israeli researchers that propose collaborative, goal-oriented research projects in promising T1D research areas, including beta cell replacement and immune therapies.
 The JDRF-ISF initiative will fund projects that bring together the diverse expertise required to drive research discoveries closer to cures and clinical advances to benefit people with T1D.

 “JDRF-funded researchers in Israel stand at the vanguard of the global T1D research community,” said Andrew Rakeman, Ph.D., JDRF Assistant Vice President of Research.
 “By partnering with the Israel Science Foundation, JDRF is strengthening its commitment to funding cutting-edge global projects that will drive progress in T1D research and clinical care.”